nwelter1/origin-takehome-assessment/README.md

 **IMPORTANT**: you can choose any technology stack to implement this assignment.
 We (Origin) will consider exclusively the quality of your project (technology and product-wise) to evaluate your work.

-This assessment was originally made by a finance comany called Origin.
+This assessment was originally made by a finance company called Origin.
 Below is their reasoning for giving you this assessment:

 "One key to financial well-being is planning & saving for your goals.
 Users can have many saving goals (e.g. go to college or throw a wedding party) and it is our job to help them accomplish it.